fewlinesco/eslint-config-fewlines-ts/README.md

 # eslint-config-fewlines-ts

+:warning: This package is deprecated in favor of [@fewlines/eslint-config](https://github.com/fewlinesco/eslint-config)

 Disclaimer: this package is made for our internal usage and is only open source for convenience so we might not consider _Pull Requests_ or _Issues_.

 This package includes the shareable ESLint configuration used by Fewlines typescript projects.